 - Input data onto the spreadsheet templates in the correct format.
 Any spreadsheets containing inaccuracies will be returned to the school for correction before processing takes place.

 - Ensure the master spreadsheets sent each term contains all new applications and those previous applicants who as far as you are aware are currently ineligible (currently eligible applicants will not need to have their eligibility re-assessed at least until the government has completed the roll out of Universal Credit).

 - Send in-term ad-hoc requests (maximum 5 children) using the S2S messaging functionality on Secure Access

 - Promote the benefits of applying for Free School Meals via newsletters, e-mails, website links etc.

 - Upon receipt of eligibility information from the LA, notify those parents who applied directly to the school whether or not they are eligible.

-Record all free school meal eligibility start dates and end dates within the school’s Management Information System
+- Record all free school meal eligibility dates within the school’s Management Information System.

 - NOT record an end date for FSM eligibility without first checking with the LA.